 Each year the partnership identifies key priorities to be addressed and detailed action plans are drawn up for each area.
 The new plans re-focus the work to address the new priorities, as well as building on the success of existing work.

 - Domestic Abuse

-In addition, the East Surrey CSP has oversight and receives regular updates on crime trends and anti-social behaviour.
+In addition, the Tandridge CSP has oversight and receives regular updates on crime trends and anti-social behaviour.

 The successful delivery of the plans can only be achieved through the combined efforts of the whole community, working in partnership with the police and other partners to make Tandridge a safer place in which to live, work and travel.